julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

   - qinghao
   - bitter herbs
   - folk witchcraft
-description: Discover the ancient, bitter tradition of Artemisia annua tea — a wild Old World tonic rooted in folk medicine, seasonal cleansing, and protective witchcraft rituals.
+description: Discover the ancient, bitter tradition of Artemisia annua tea, a wild Old World tonic rooted in folk medicine, seasonal cleansing, and protective witchcraft rituals.
-excerpt: Dive into the folklore, ritual uses, and traditional bitterness of Artemisia annua tea — a centuries-old brew used across Europe, Asia, and the Balkans for cleansing, protection, and resilience.
+excerpt: Dive into the folklore, ritual uses, and traditional bitterness of Artemisia annua tea: a centuries-old brew used across Europe, Asia, and the Balkans for cleansing, protection, and resilience.

 faq:
   - question: "What makes Artemisia annua a traditional bitter herb?"